drewsamsen/sr-cards-api/docs/cards.md

 - Cards are always associated with both a user and a deck
 - The status field helps implement a spaced repetition system
 - The reviewAt field determines when a card should be reviewed next
 - Row Level Security (RLS) ensures users can only access their own cards
+- The deckName field is included in all card responses for convenience